cnti-testcatalog/testsuite/tools/cluster-api-dev-setup/README.md

 vim cluster-api/v0.3.0/core-components.yaml

-# change name: system to name: capi-system
+# in the namspace resource make sure
-# change name: webook-system to name: capi-webhook-system
+# name: capi-webhook-system

 # then inside of

 control-plane-kubeadm/v0.3.0/control-plane-components.yaml

+# in the namspace resource make sure
-# change namespace to capi-kubeadm-control-plane-system
+# name: capi-kubeadm-control-plane-system

 # then inside of

 vim bootstrap-kubeadm/v0.3.0/bootstrap-components.yaml

+# in the namspace resource make sure
-# change namepsace to capi-kubeadm-bootstrap-system
+# name: capi-kubeadm-bootstrap-system

 # then inside of

 vim infrastructure-docker/v0.3.0/infrastructure-components.yaml

+# in the namspace resource make sure
-# change name: capi-system to name: capd-system
+# name: capd-system

 # also replace the image image: gcr.io/k8s-staging-cluster-api/capd-manager:dev
 # with the local version that was builit by tilt in teh first step for you i.e

+# finall push the images built by tilt to registry if needed

 docker images localhost:5000/gcr.io_k8s-staging-cluster-api_capd-manager